Former Cowboys WR Dez Bryant And Brandon Marshall Visiting New Orleans Saints For Workout

 He’s one of the most explosive wide receivers in the league, but somehow, he’s been without a team since being released by the Dallas Cowboys in April.
-When the Cowboys released Dez Bryant, no-one expected him to be without a team by the middle of the season, but he’s still sitting at home.
+When the Cowboys released Dez Bryant, no one expected him to be without a team by the middle of the season, but he’s still sitting at home.
 On Tuesday, he will visit one of the top teams in the NFL when he heads to New Orleans to workout for the Saints.

 In a rather unexpected move, the Saints are bringing three wide receivers in for workouts on Tuesday, and any of them would easily be huge signings.
 As reported by NFL.com, former Dallas Cowboys star Dez Bryant is one of those three wide receivers and it isn’t a bad thing to possibly catch footballs from Drew Brees.